Header Banner

-How To: Deal with gestational diabetes
+How to Deal with gestational diabetes

-Deal with gestational diabetes
+"How to Deal with gestational diabetes" cover image

 Approximately 4 percent of women are diagnosed with gestational diabetes during pregnancy.
 Here's how to manage it.